ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

    :width: 400px
    :align: center

-   Alignment of encoder, :math:`alpha` and d-axis
+   Alignment of encoder with respect to the :math:`\alpha`-axis and d-axis

-This alignment is shown in fig. :numref:`encoder_alignment_picture` with the angle :math:`\vartheta_m` between the :math:`\alpha`-axis and the d-axis and the encoder offset :math:`\vartheta_{m,offset}` between the :math:`alpha`-axis of the machine and the encoder reference.
+This alignment is shown in fig. :numref:`encoder_alignment_picture` with the angle :math:`\vartheta_m` between the :math:`\alpha`-axis and the d-axis and the encoder offset :math:`\vartheta_{m,offset}` between the :math:`\alpha`-axis of the machine and the encoder reference.
-The following methods for setting the offset are commonly used for permanent magnet synchronous machines:
+The following methods for setting the offset are commonly used for PMSM:

 #.
 Duty cycle on the :math:`a` phase
 #.
-Control negative d-current
+No-torque by d-current
 #.
 Back-EMF
 #.
 Flux-based (open circuit)
 #.
 Flux-based (controlled)